prisma/prisma/docs/prisma-client-js/codegen-and-node-setup.md

 The `@prisma/client` package itself is a [_facade package_](https://github.com/prisma/prisma-client-js/issues/261) (basically a _stub_) that doesn't contain any functional code, such as types or the Prisma Client JS runtime.
 When installing the `@prisma/client` package, its `postinstall` hook is being executed to invoke the `prisma2 generate` command and generate the actual Prisma Client JS code into the facade package at `node_modules/@prisma/client`.

-This means the `prisma2` CLI needs to be available as well.
+This means the Prisma 2 CLI needs to be available as well.
 It is typically installed as a development dependency:

 ```
 npm install @prisma/cli --save-dev